Important update - June 2019

 i. that the treatment is provided for under the public healthcare system in Ireland and is therefore eligible for reimbursement and

 ii. that the patient has followed public patient pathways and will qualify for reimbursement.
-In the case of the latter it allows the patient the opportunity to fulfill this requirement so that reimbursement can ultimately be achieved.
+In the case of the latter, it allows the patient the opportunity to fulfil this requirement so that reimbursement can ultimately be achieved.

 The application procedure for prior authorisation is outlined.

 The procedure for claiming reimbursement for inpatient/outpatient/daycase attendances is outlined here.